-- Phasor frequency terms are written as $e^{j\omega t}$, not $e^{-j\omega t}$, as done in physics.
+• Phasor frequency terms are written as $e^{j\omega t}$, not $e^{-j\omega t}$, as done in physics.
 I didn't recall that this was always the case in physics, and wouldn't have assumed it.
-This is the case in both [16] and [11].
-The latter however, also uses $\cos(\omega t kr)$ for spherical waves possibly implying an alternate phasor sign convention in that content, so I'd be wary about trusting any absolute "engineering" vs. physics sign convention without checking carefully. - In Green's functions $G(\mathbf{r}, \mathbf{r}')$, \mathbf{r} is the point of observation, and \mathbf{r}' is the point in the convolution integration space. - Both M and J_m are used for magnetic current sources in the class notes.
+This is the case in both [17] and [12].
+The latter however, also uses $\cos(\omega t - kr)$ for spherical waves possibly implying an alternate phasor sign convention in that content, so I'd be wary about trusting any absolute "engineering" vs. physics sign convention without checking carefully.

+- In Green's functions G(r, r'), r is the point of observation, and r' is the point in the convolution integration space. - Both M and J_m are used for magnetic current sources in the class notes.

-Exercise 2.1 Far field electric field away from sources.
-(2015 problem set 2, p3)
+Exercise 2.1 Far field electric field.
+(2015 ps2, p3)